AICoE/elyra-aidevsecops-tutorial/docs/source/test-model.md

   pip install thamos
 ```

-2. Create an env and install dependencies using dependencies using [thamos][2] from the root directory of the tutorial.
+2. Create an env and install dependencies using [thamos][2] from the root directory of the tutorial, selecting the appropriate overlays `test-model`.

 ```bash
   python3 -m venv venv/ && . venv/bin/activate && thamos install -r test-model